2019 Turkish local elections: Controversies and issues

 Due to the small number of votes needed to swing the election results in some low-population districts, local elections in Turkey are known to experience more cases of alleged fraud than legislative or presidential elections.
 This was the case in the 2014 Turkish local elections where severe cases were reported in Ankara (where the 2014 mayoral vote remains disputed to this day), Yalova (where the election had to be repeated) and other important provinces such as Istanbul, Eskişehir and Antalya.
-The 2014 election marked the first time a ballot official was sentenced to prison for electoral fraud, having been caught transferring opposition votes to the ruling AKP candidate.
+The 2014 election marked the first time a ballot official was sentenced to prison for electoral fraud, having been caught transferring opposition votes to the ruling AK Party candidate.

 'Fake voters' controversy

 The preliminary electoral roll was published in January 2018 to allow voters to check their polling districts and make any changes during a 'complaint period'.
 Following the publication of voter lists, many opposition politicians alleged that voters had been deliberately switched from one district to a neighbouring district as a means of tipping the result to favour a certain candidate.
 Similar allegations have been made in the run-up to elections in the past.

 On 6 January, the Mayor of the CHP-held Istanbul district of Adalar publicised some research into the changes in his district's electoral roll between the 24 June 2018 elections and 2019, where the number of voters substantially increased by 7% in the space of six months.
-The research found that up to 500 (56%) of the new voters had been transferred to Adalar from neighbouring districts such as Sultanbeyli, which are heavily pro-AKP and thus have an excess of AKP voters.
-Their addresses were recorded at either uninhabitable buildings or the local AKP district offices.
+The research found that up to 500 (56%) of the new voters had been transferred to Adalar from neighbouring districts such as Sultanbeyli, which are heavily pro-AK Party and thus have an excess of AK Party voters.
+Their addresses were recorded at either uninhabitable buildings or the local AK Party district offices.
 The move, which the mayor claimed to be an attempt by the government to engineer the result in Adalar to result in his defeat, was branded 'the biggest fake voter scandal in the history of the Republic'.

 In an effort to identify fake voters in other parts of the country, the local CHP offices in Balçova, İzmir announced the formation of a team of 200 people to raise awareness and locate electoral roll fraud.

-HDP mayorships awarded to the AKP
+HDP mayorships awarded to the AK Party

 The Electoral Board has refused to acknowledge the successful election of ten previously approved HDP candidates by the same Electoral Board on grounds that the candidates were dismissed from public office before.
-Following those HDP mayorships were awarded to the candidates of the AKP.
+Following those HDP mayorships were awarded to the candidates of the AK Party.